Cross-platform app development in Visual Studio

 Learn about the similarities between Swift and C# (download.microsoft.com)

-Target Android, iOS, and Windows from a single code base
+Target Android, iOS, Mac Catalyst, and Windows from a single code base

-Xamarin exposes the native functionality of Android, iOS, and Windows as .NET classes and methods.
+.NET MAUI exposes the native functionality of Android, iOS, Mac Catalyst, and Windows as .NET classes and methods.
 Your apps have full access to native APIs and native controls, and they're as responsive as apps written in the native platform languages.

 After you create a project, you'll use all of the productivity features of Visual Studio.
-For example, you'll use a designer to create your pages, and use IntelliSense to explore the native APIs of the mobile platforms.
+For example, you'll use IntelliSense to explore the native APIs of the mobile platforms, and hot reload to modify your managed source code while the app is running, without the need to manually pause or hit a breakpoint.
 When you're ready to run your app and see how it looks, you can use the Android SDK emulator and run Windows apps natively.
 You can also use tethered Android and Windows devices directly.
 For iOS projects, connect to a networked Mac and start the iOS emulator from Visual Studio, or connect to a tethered device.

 Target Windows 10 devices